sheep-farm/Frenchrs/CONTRIBUTING.md

 # Contributing to Frenchrs

-First off, thank you for considering contributing to Greeners!
+First off, thank you for considering contributing to Frenchrs!
 We are an open-source project and we love to receive contributions from our community.

 ## Contribution Process